rithmschool/users-companies-jobs-node-pg/readme.md

   }
   ```

-## Part IV - Authentication + Authorization
+## Part IV - User Authentication + Authorization

-**Before you continue, make sure you have completed at least Part I and Part II of this exercise**
+**Before you continue, make sure you have completed at least Part I and Part II above**

 - Add a column in the `users` table called `username`.
 This column should have a type of `text` and should be unique and never be null.

 - Add a column in the `users` table called `password`.
 This column should have a type of `text` and should never be null.
 The column should store a **hashed** password using bcrypt.
 Make sure that when a user is created and updated, the password is stored securely.

-- Add a column in the `companies` table called `handle`.
-This column should have a type of `text` and should be unique and never be null.

-- Add a column in the `companies` table called `password`.
-This column should have a type of `text` and should never be null.
-The column should store a **hashed** password using bcrypt.
-Make sure that when a company is created and updated, the password is stored securely.

-- Make sure your application has the following routes:

-  - `POST /users/auth` - this route accepts a username and password and returns a JWT if the username exists and the password is correct.
+- Add a new route `/users/auth`.
+This route accepts a POST request with a username and password, and it returns a JWT if the username exists and the password is correct.
 The JWT should store the id of the logged in user.
-  - `POST /companies/auth` - this route accepts a username and password and returns a JWT if the handle exists and the password is correct.
-The JWT should store the id of the logged in company.

 - Protect the following routes and make sure only a user who has logged in can see them: